Unlocking executive excellence

 • Leveraging Strengths: Coaches highlight and leverage areas of strength, bring awareness to communication styles, and help coachees understand their impact on others.
 Team members seek genuine leaders they can trust, who are authentic, clear on expectations, and capable of calmly managing through challenging times.

 “A great analogy for navigating change, is to think of it like navigating ice sheets in the arctic.
 You cannot simply set a compass course and stick to the plan.
-The sheets of ice you are walking on a constantly shifting relative to the next ice sheet and frequent course corrections are required.”
+The sheets of ice you are walking on are constantly shifting relative to the next ice sheet and frequent course corrections are required.”

 Mark Devadason – SMG Executive Coach Mentor